Azie88/Beginner-Data-Analysis/readme.md

 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/jupyter/jupyter-original-wordmark.svg" alt="jupyter" width="45" height="45"/>
 </p>

-## Process
+## Process 🪜

 - Pull data from remote database with pyodbc; save as csv files

 - Develop questions and a hypothesis to base analysis of the project on

 - Understand the data and make decisions on how to process the data

 - Data preprocessing, cleaning and merging- The data was very messy and 90% of the project involved cleaning and making the data ready for analysis and visualizations

 - Visualise the data with seaborn and pyplot

 - Created a PowerBI dashboard with the visualizations

 - Wrote a medium article and briefly described the process, findings and recommendations

+## Project Structure 📂

+- `Dataset/`: Contains the dataset used for analysis.
+- `.gitignore`: Holds files to be ignored by Git.
+- `LICENSE`: Project license.
+- `Project_notebook.ipynb`: The jupyter notebook with data cleaning, EDA and visualizations
+- `README.md`: Project overview, links, highlights, and information.

 ## Key Insights :chart_with_upwards_trend: